Updated February 1st, 2023

 3. Create A Far-Reaching Presence That Uses All Relevant Web Properties

 Each property you claim should be kept active and up-to-date, so it can rank higher on search engine results, which can help push unfavorable or outdated content to the later pages and out of sight.
+Also, when filling out the information to your sites, link them where possible.
+This doesn’t mean sharing the same posts across each platforms (do that where it makes sense) but for instance, on Twitter include a link to your website in your bio as well as instagram.
+These united signals will give your social platforms more search engine authority.

 Purchase the domain name(s) that use your name or that of your business, develop the page into a functional website and/or blog.
 Sign up for social media and professional networking sites like LinkedIn, Yelp!, YouTube and any relevant niche websites, and start producing quality content to post through each one.